GoogleContainerTools/kaniko/README.md

 #### --cleanup

-Set this flag if you want to push images to a plain HTTP registry.
-It is supposed to be used for testing purposes only and should not be used in production!
+Set this flag to clean the filesystem at the end of the build.

 #### --insecure-pull